-a bright, silvery chemical element, one of the rare-earth elements: symbol, Tm; at. no., 69
+a bright, silvery chemical element, one of the rare-earth elements: symbol, Tm; at. no. 69

-A bright, soft, silvery rare-earth metal obtained commercially from monazite, having an x-ray emitting isotope that is used in small portable medical x-ray units.
+A bright, soft, silvery, metallic element of the lanthanide series obtained commercially from the mineral monazite, having an x-ray emitting isotope that is used in portable medical x-ray units.
 Atomic number 69; atomic weight 168.934; melting point 1,545°C; boiling point 1,950°C; specific gravity 9.321 (at 25°C); valence 2, 3.
 See Periodic Table.

 Origin of thuliumAfter Thule 1